 - "The Beastly Baby".
 When it finally meets its end, no one is sad to see it go.

 - Meaningful Name: With a name like Edward GOREy, is no surprise that he wrote The Gashleycrumb Tinies.

-- Reoccurring Prop: A small white index card appears in every story.
+- Reoccurring Prop: A small white visiting card appears in almost every book.

 - To a lesser degree, the author's enormous fur coat often turns up.

-- From time to time, a creepy faceless, armless black doll appears.
+- From time to time, a creepy faceless, armless black stuffed doll appears.

 - Retraux: Has the look of Victorian or Edwardian illustration.

 - Shoehorned First Letter: Many of his alphabetical poems would often use, for X, words that actually begin with an E, such as "excited."